 2012 Pinot Noir, Freestone Vineyards

-The 2012 Pinot Noir Freestone Vineyards offers up beautiful aromas of red stone fruits, crushed rocks, plums, black cherries and a floral component reminiscent of a premier cru or grand cru offering from Chambolle-Musigny.
-Medium to full-bodied with great acidity, purity, freshness and nobility, it should evolve and add layers of complexity over the next decade.
+The 2012 Joseph Phelps Pinot Noir, Freestone Vineyards offers up beautiful aromas of red stone fruits, crushed rocks, plums, black cherries and a floral component reminiscent of a premiere cru or grand cru offering from Chambolle-Musigny.
+Medium to full-bodied with great acidity, purity, freshness and nobility, it should evolve and add layers of complexity over the next decade, (Dec.
+2014)

 93 Points - Antonio Galloni, Vinous